tychien/NTU_AIS/README.md

 3. type  pip install gmplot  in cmd (Command Prompt)

-4. launch gui.py in NTU_AIS/ais. then you are good to go.
+4. launch gui.py in NTU_AIS/ais/AIS_gui. then you are good to go.

+## Mac and Linux USERS
 In NTU_AIS/ais/AIS_gui

 ```bash